Railway Walks & Explorations

 The route of the tramway from Nanpantan is clearly recognisable downhill, alongside the road, where the unusually wide verge gives things away for some distance.
 Abruptly however, this wide verge disappears at a slight rise where the tramway turned a little southwards to go round a small hill.
 It must be remembered that traffic was exclusively stone down to the canal and the tramway route would have taken advantage of this gradient.
 From here the route is unclear, but a careful examination of old property boundaries in Loughborough possibly provide a good indication.
 I will refine my map as more information is found.
 In the meantime, the road crossing of the tramway on the approach to Loughborough, would probably have been near the current Toby Inn.

 The Charnwood Forest Railway (aka The Bluebell Line) superseded both the canal and its tramways.
 Its route is clearly defined today throughout.
-Note that the former goods area in Loughborough still has rails in situ!
+Note that the former dairy/goods area in Loughborough still has rails in situ!

 I have found a number of websites with more information on the railway and its

 history.
 The following are just samples.

 For a historic map of the route, follow this link and then adjust the

 transparency on the slider scale to view the present day appearance:

 The best starting point for the canal is probably